rikosintie/InterfaceDescription/README.md

 2. Log onto the switch and run

+'''
-'sh run cdp ne det | i Dev|Interface'
+sh run cdp ne det | i Dev|Interface
+'''

 3. Copy the output and save it in a text file called interface.txt in the same folder as the script